German authorities raid group that allegedly aims to overthrow Eritrean government

 The prosecutors said the investigations "suggest that the suspects assumed senior positions" within the group.
 The German offshoot has been active since at least 2022 was involved in violence at events connected to the Eritrean government.

-The office said the organization coordinated violent riots at the so-called Eritrea festivals in Giessen on 20 August 2022 and in August 2023 as well as the seminar of an Eritrean association in Stuttgart in September 2023.
+The prosecutor's office said the organization coordinated violent riots at Eritrea festivals in Giessen on Aug.
+20, 2022, and on Aug.
+7-8, 2023, as well as the seminar of an Eritrean association in Stuttgart on Sept.
+16, 2023.
 Numerous police officers were injured at both events, some of them seriously.

 Prosecutors also say that some members of the association considered violence against German state institutions and police officers to be legitimate.